braiddynamics/qbd-portal/docs/01-foundations/05-thermodynamics.md

 This bound is the safeguard against geometric pathology.
 It ensures that the graph does not contain "curvature singularities" where the local geometry becomes infinitely crumpled or torn.
 In the discrete context; curvature is defined by the overlap of neighborhoods (via the Wasserstein distance).
 If two adjacent vertices share no neighbors; the space is negatively curved (hyperbolic); if they share many; it is positively curved (spherical).

-By rigorously bounding the maximum degree and enforcing strict locality; we limit the range of possible overlaps.
+By bounding the maximum degree and enforcing strict locality; we limit the range of possible overlaps.
 The distance between the probability distributions of any two connected neighbors is confined within strict limits.
 The derived bound $|K| \leq 2$ guarantees that the emergent manifold possesses a bounded Riemann curvature tensor.
 This is the discrete analog of requiring the metric to be twice differentiable ($C^2$); a prerequisite for the validity of the Einstein Field Equations.
 Without this bound; the transition to the continuum limit would be ill-defined; the "smooth" spacetime would be riddled with sharp cusps and discontinuities where the curvature blows up.
 This lemma proves that the generated spacetime is "smooth" in the rigorous sense of having bounded sectional curvature; permitting a stable evolution of the metric field.
 :::

 ### 5.5.5 Lemma: Correlation Decay {#5.5.5}